 How We Tested Gigadat Casino Payments

-Testing was carried out using our casino review methodology to determine its real-world performance.
-This includes measuring its deposit and withdrawal efficiency, security protocols, and platform stability.
+We used our standard casino review methodology to measure real-world performance.
+This covered deposit and withdrawal speed, security, and platform stability.

 Transaction testing: